Mohammad Rakib

-Mohammad Rakib (born 8 December 1998) is a Bangladeshi cricketer.
+Mohammad Rakib (born 8 December 1998) is a Bangladeshi cricketer, who plays as a middle-order batsman.
 He made his List A debut for Abahani Limited in the 2017–18 Dhaka Premier Division Cricket League on 2 March 2018.
 He made his Twenty20 debut for Shinepukur Cricket Club in the 2018–19 Dhaka Premier Division Twenty20 Cricket League on 25 February 2019.
 Prior to his List A debut, he was named in Bangladesh's squad for the 2018 Under-19 Cricket World Cup.